 I didn’t estimate how many plants I’d need for my first few gardens.
 Then I came to know the pain of finding exactly the right thing to grow….and not buying enough.
 Seeds and seedlings are generally only processed and sold once each year.
 Don’t be like beginner-me.
 Make sure you buy enough!!!

 The free garden planner includes a workbook section to help you figure out how many plants will fit in your garden.
-Also check out this detailed post on determining the right number of plants for your annual garden.
+Also, check out this detailed post on determining the right number of plants for your annual garden.

-Tip – Varieties that have been bred to be “mini” or “baby” often do well with a very close spacing and are perfect for space-restricted gardens.
+Tip – Varieties that have been bred to be “mini” or “baby” often do well with very close spacing and are perfect for space-restricted gardens.

-Drawing a Garden Layout Map
+Drawing A Garden Layout Map In Your Planner

 The free garden planner will guide you through the process of drawing a layout map for your annual garden.
-There’s also this detailed article all about how to how to draw a veggie garden layout map.
+There’s also this detailed article all about how to draw a veggie garden layout map.

-Make a Calendar for Your Garden Crops
+Make A Calendar For Your Garden Crops

 Some leafy greens can be planted outside while it’s still frosty and will be ready to harvest at the beginning of summer.
 Big heirloom tomatoes might not be ripe until after the kids go back to school in September!